drupalprojects/search_api/README.txt

   e.g. be some tables in a database, a connection to a Solr server or other external services, etc.
 - Index:
-  One set of data for searching a specific entity.
+  A configuration object for indexing data of a specific type.
 What and how data is indexed is determined by its settings.
 Also keeps track of which items still need to be indexed (or re-indexed, if they were updated).
 Needs to lie on a server in order to be really used (although configuration is independent of a server).
+- Item type:
+  A type of data which can be indexed (i.e., for which indexes can be created).
+  Most entity types (like Content, User, Taxonomy term, etc.) are available, but possibly also other types provided by contrib modules.
 - Entity:
   One object of data, usually stored in the database.
 Might for example be a node, a user or a file.